sidney/ansel/README.md

 3. to sanitize the code base in order to reduce the cost of maintenance, now and in the future,
-4. to make the general UI nicer to people who don't have a master's in computer science and more efficient to use for people actually interested in photography, especially for folks using Wacom (and other brands) graphic tablets.
+4. to make the general UI nicer to people who don't have a master's in computer science and more efficient to use for people actually interested in photography, especially for folks using Wacom (and other brands) graphic tablets,
+5. optimize the GUI to streamline the scene-referred workflow and make it feel more natural.

 Ultimately, the future of Darktable is [vkdt](https://github.com/hanatos/vkdt/), but this will be available only for computers with GPU and is a prototype that will not be usable by a general